 There has been no sign at all that the authority of Scripture (backed by tradition) has the power to reconfigure the grip of this powerful secular conviction about the new anthropology.
 Anglicanism has always been more open to evolving rational ideologies than it has been committed to biblical principles.
 Rationalism has always managed to subvert Scripture.
 The progressive secular understanding of equality, justice, fairness and interchangability of the sexes is unstoppable in the West, and throughout the liberal Protestant churches.
 The C of E is simply one of the latest to succumb, as all the others have.

 The fight against the new culture has moved to Catholicism, Orthodoxy and Pentecostals - unsurprisingly the churches which have retained a commitment to the supernatural and so have some epistemological resource to combat the presumptions of secularism.

 Claiming that one can stay in a church as an act of fidelity to the Gospel when the church redefines sin as virtue and offers a cosmetic but distressingly inert blessing, is a lapse of discernment.
 It makes no more sense than if the musicians on the Titanic refused to leave the floundering ship because of their 'commitment to music'.
 A real commitment to music would involve taking to the life rafts and being saved to perform music in circumstances where it could be played.
 A real commitment to the Gospel would lead to finding an ecclesial home where the integrity of the Church needed fighting for and could be effectively defended.

-Gavin Ashenden is former chaplain to Queen Elizabeth II.
+Gavin Ashenden is Associate Editor of the The Catholic Herald and a former chaplain to Queen Elizabeth II.